Algebraic Compression of Free Fermionic Quantum Circuits: Particle Creation, Arbitrary Lattices and Controlled Evolution: Introduction

 where $t_n = n\delta t$ and $\delta t = t/N$.
-This has the added advantage that the individual small time steps can be broken up to separate the Pauli strings
+This has the added advantage that the individual small time steps can be broken up to separate the Pauli strings while limiting the approximation error

 which leads to a natural circuit implementation.
-The downside of this approach is that the circuit depth grows with simulation time $t$, which is undesirable for current era noisy quantum computers.
+The downside of this approach is that the circuit depth grows with simulation time $t$, which is undesirable for current era noisy quantum computers which are limited in terms of circuit depths that can be run reliably.

 There are a variety of methods proposed to overcome or bypass the problems that arise from the deep circuits from a na\"ive Trotter implementation.
-These include variational approaches to learn shorter circuits~\cite{commeau2020variational,bassman2022constant}, and decompositions based on algebraic methods that do not grow as a function of simulation time~\cite{khaneja2005constructive,earp2005constructive,drury2008quantum_shannon,kokcu2022fixed,kokcu2022algebraic,camps2022algebraic}.
+These include variational approaches to learn shorter circuits~\cite{commeau2020variational,bassman2022constant,zhang2024scalable}, and decompositions based on algebraic methods that do not grow as a function of simulation time~\cite{khaneja2005constructive,earp2005constructive,drury2008quantum_shannon,kokcu2022fixed,kokcu2022algebraic,camps2022algebraic,wierichs2025recursive}.